knaufk/flink-junit/README.md

 ### Compatability

-**This JUnit-Rule will not longer be ported to future Flink versions.
-Please use Flink's own MiniClusterResource from Flink 1.5 on.**

 | Version |  Flink Version | Java Version |
 | --------------- | ------------- | ------------ |
 | 0.4    | 1.5.0  | 1.7 |